grantg012/X13_Embedded/README.md

 ##### Optimization
 Set optimization for Release builds to -03 rather than -Osize (the default).
 This setting is in Project > Properties > C/C++ Build > Settings > Tool Settings > MCU GCC Compiler > Optimization.
 This should only be done for Release builds.
-Debug builds should not be optimization
+Debug builds should not be optimized.

 ##### Whitespace
 In Window > Preferences > C/C++ > Editor > Save Actions